Danieldnv/portfolio_english/README.md

 [Click here to access the code](https://github.com/Danieldnv/portfolio_english/blob/main/codes/pnad_portfolio_en.R)

 # Default on the credit portfolio of individuals and legal entities in Brazil
-With the package that accesses data through the Central Bank of Brazil's API, I computed the monthly default rate for both individuals and corporations (please check the definition) from 2011 to 2024.
+With the package that accesses data through the Central Bank of Brazil's API, I collected the monthly default rate for both individuals and corporations (please check the definition) from 2011 to 2024.
 Utilizing ggplot2, I generated a graph and animated it to depict the dynamic changes in the rates over time.
 <p align="center">
   <img src="images/animated_plot_better.gif" width="50%">
 </p>